 - Once our engineer has finished their work and leaves, they will remove their protective clothing and dispose of them safely and then thoroughly wash their hands before going to the next property

-If you see our engineers working in the street, please be assured that extra safety measures in place to enable safe working and our colleagues are fully briefed on the precautions they need to take.
+If you see our engineers working in the street, please be assured that we have extra safety measures in place to enable safe working and our colleagues are fully briefed on the precautions they need to take.

 Our engineers will follow UK government health and safety advice and adhere to safe hygiene practices, wear gloves and practise social distancing wherever possible.